AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 ![[Pasted image 20251124115502.png]]

-A major advantage of this approach is that whatever fragment ends up in the G-buffer
+A major advantage of this approach is that whatever fragment ends up in the G-buffer is the actual fragment information that ends up as a screen pixel.
+The depth test already concluded this fragment to be the last and top-most fragment.